Subtle Signs Your Quarantine Diet Will Do Lasting Damage

 You're Gassy All the Time

 Constant bloat is a major indicator of a bad diet.
-If you notice that you’re constantly bloated and gassy after drinking milk or eating cheese, you may not realize that you’re lactose intolerant.
-Many people have a mild intolerance to dairy and don’t even realize it, so make sure you’re reading the signs your body is sending you.
+If you notice that you're constantly bloated and gassy after drinking milk or eating cheese, you might be lactose intolerant.
+Many people have a mild intolerance to dairy and don't even realize it, so make sure you're reading the signs your body is sending you.
 If you happen to be lactose intolerant, then check out these 22 Expert Tip Swaps For Eating Less Dairy.

 You're Always Hungry

 You keep telling yourself that you're ready to go on a diet, but by the end of the day you crack and eat a whole bag of chips and a pint of ice cream.
 Although your willpower does have something to do with this, your diet may also be the root of the problem.
 "Binging is your body's way of responding to not getting the nutrients that you need—it's a biochemical response and signal from your brain that you're not giving it what it needs," Cassie Bjork, R.D., told us in our article 21 Signs You Should Change Your Diet.

 A healthy diet should never cut out whole food groups, unless for medical reasons (like lactose intolerance or celiac disease).
 Each food group is essential for providing all of the vitamins and minerals you need to stay healthy and fit.
 That doesn't necessarily mean if you are vegetarian or vegan that you have to start eating meat products, but make sure you get your essential nutrients from elsewhere that fits into your diet (beans are a great source of protein for veggie lovers!).

 You're Always in a Bad Mood